Anchor Advisors

 “This is a lot of work just to get people to finish a project on time, do I have to do this every time?”

-Yes, and no. Yes, you have to make sure the project is clearly planned from the beginning, and that the team has bought into the plan every time.
+Yes, and no. Yes, you must ensure the project is clearly planned from the beginning and that the team has always bought into the plan.
 However, the goal of making a big deal out of this first project is to start a cultural change.
 The next time, you won’t have to make quite as big a deal, and the 10th time, it should be happening without you putting so much into it.

 It’s a little like exercise.
-If you are trying to get into shape, a lot of effort needed to get the ball rolling.
+If you are trying to get into shape, much effort is needed to get the ball rolling.
 Keeping yourself in shape is less painful — but you still have to go to the gym every week!

 How do you keep your team on track and avoid missing deadlines?
 What has worked to keep this going in your business?